 People are being urged to take care on the coast and cliffs in Dorset after more severe weather over the Christmas period.

-The public should beware of possible landslips, rockfalls, mudflows and quicksand – and pay full attention to any warning signs they encounter.
+The public should beware of landslips along the Jurassic Coast as well as possible, rockfalls, mudflows and quicksand – and pay full attention to any warning signs they encounter.